ckenst/testing-guides/README.md

 Having a good catalog to reference should be part of every software tester + developers toolbox.
 The following are meant to help with specific and more generalized testing, to provoke ideas for finding failures.

-*This is still very much a work in progress as I figure out how to best focus and use it*
+*This is still very much a work in progress as I figure out how to best focus and use it.
+Currently it is too large and not focused enough on test ideas*

 - Sometimes I like catalogs
 - Sometimes I like checklists